ioccc-src/winner/2005/mikeash/README.md

 The program can also be run from an implementation of [common lisp](https://en.wikipedia.org/wiki/Common_Lisp).
-To do this, run the [common lisp compiler and then type the following command:
+To do this, run the common lisp compiler and then type the following command:

 ```
 (load "mikeash.c")
 ```

 The source code of [mikeash.c](mikeash.c) will be printed.

+### Obfuscation

 `Lispob` is obfuscated in several ways.
 First, it's actually two programs in one, which actually share a small amount of code.
 Running a C code